ac1982/macdefault/README.md

 This will:
 1. Show the current default handler
 2. List all installed apps that support `.doc` files
-3. Let you select one from the list
+3. Let you select one from the list using Up/Down arrows or by typing a number (1-9), press q to cancel
 4. Apply the changes

 Show candidates without making changes: